CRG Research Report

 was replaced with 1108351 on the 4-speed and 1108400 on the

 automatics.
-This system also explains why COPO's built as
+This system also explains why Rally Sport COPO's built

-rally sports do not have the rally sport fender emblems.
+RS COPOs do have the rally sport fender emblems).
 The

 "Camaro SS" badging was initially specified and the document